scloud19/SECipedia/AWS/EC2.md

 			Don't store sensitive data (passwords, etc.) in this way.

-		To view all categories of instance metadata within an instance curl http://169.254.169.254/latest/meta-data/
+		To view all categories of instance metadata within an instance Remember if you are after an IP address, etc. you want the instance's METADATA not its user data. curl http://169.254.169.254/latest/meta-data/
 				The gets the 'latest' version of the API for the metadata.
 Go into the root directory to see all versions.
 It might be smart to correlate this to a fixed version of the API.

+				Remember IP addr for exam

 	Amazon EC2 Run Command
 		Enables you to remotely manage the configuration of your EC2 instances without having to locally login to the instance/s in question.